 Source: NZ Herald Image: Thinkstock

-If we were looking for a sign the new generation of kids might be relating to the world in a completely different way than previous generations, then this clip seems useful evidence.
+A small survey of Kiwi kids aged 15 to 18, conducted by market research company TNS New Zealand for this story, shows that the cellphone is central: the average age they were given their first one was 12, and nearly 80 per cent now have a smartphone.
+More than 90 per cent use the internet at home and 75 per cent at school.If we were looking for a sign the new generation of kids might be relating to the world in a completely different way than previous generations, then this clip seems useful evidence.
 This is the child our time: raised in a world increasingly saturated by interactive screens, wireless technology and digitised everything.
 Dubbed by alphabetical necessity "Generation Z", they have been raised in a world of instant information and instant gratification -

 "Generation Z are well and truly digital natives, having been born into a world with the technology already so advanced and ingrained in daily life," says Dr Philippa Smith, executive director of the World Internet Project New Zealand (WIPNZ), the Kiwi end of a biannual global survey done here through AUT's Institute of Culture, Discourse and Communication.
 "They are unlikely to have experienced a life without some form of new media technology around them.
 If they don't have it at home, they are certainly surrounded by it everywhere else.
 It's difficult to escape - and perhaps to live without."